 Keystone Kidspace Parking

 While Keystone Kidspace is located in the city, there is ample parking across the street at Small Athletic Field.
-Access the parking lot by turning left onto Hamilton Ave, which is before the Keystone Kidspace building if coming from Route 30.
+Access the parking lot by turning left onto Hamilton Ave.
+This turn is before the Keystone Kidspace building if coming from Route 30.

-A parking permit is required, so they provide review mirror hang tags for the pilot test members.
-Once open to the public, they will provide temporary parking tags for their daily, drop-in guests.
+A parking permit is required, so they provide review mirror hang tags.
 Crossing the street from the parking lot to Keystone Kidspace is easy, as Hamilton Ave is not a busy street.

 Visiting York, PA